wuudgh/js-fundamentals/README.md

 ### Linter Tests
 Using `npm test` will first run a set of tests that make sure your code satisfies specific stylistic rules - make sure you resolve these problems as you go.

-You can run the linter manually whenever you want and autocorrect where it's possible:
+You can also run the linter manually whenever you want and autocorrect where it's possible:
 ```sh
 npx eslint src --fix
 ```